 This blog post was originally contributed by Jennifer Dunn, Head of Content at Book Outdoors.

-Online sellers are always looking for new and exciting ways to reach potential buyers.
-High-quality display ads and video ads are a terrific means of letting the public know about the amazing products you have available.
+Online sellers are always looking for new and exciting ways to reach potential buyers and increase conversion rates.
+High-quality product display ads and video ads are a terrific means of letting the public know about the amazing products you have available.
 This is why Amazon has created its own Demand Side Platform (DSP).

-First off, a demand side platform is software that allows an advertiser to search and buy advertising placements across many platforms all over the internet.
-This could include display ads on a popular news website or video ads in a mobile app, just to start.
+Amazon advertising services could include product display ads on a popular news website or video ads in a mobile app, just to start.
 Honestly, there are countless possibilities.

-Who Is Amazon DSP for and Can You Benefit from It?
+II.
+What Is Amazon DSP for and Can You Benefit from It?

 To answer this, let’s dive deeper into how the system works.

 Honestly, there is no deeper well of consumer knowledge than Amazon’s.

 Amazon DSP’s main attraction is that it can use Amazon’s deep well of data on customer behavior to target ads.
 Harnessing that powerful knowledge, Amazon DSP provides six targeting options: